NilayGanvit/NilayGanvit/README.md

 ## 🎓 About Me

 I'm a Computer Science graduate from **IIT Indore** with a passion for building robust systems and exploring the intersection of finance and technology.
-Currently pursuing a **Master's in Financial Engineering** at WorldQuant University, I bring hands-on experience in systems programming, quantitative research, and full-stack development.
+Currently pursuing a **Master's in Financial Engineering** at WorldQuant University, I bring hands on experience in systems programming, quantitative research, and full stack development.

-Previously, I worked as a **Member Technical Staff at Oracle**, where I optimized database performance on ARM processors and contributed to Oracle Autonomous Database infrastructure supporting $3.2B in revenue.
+Previously, I worked as a **Member Technical Staff at Oracle**, where I optimized database performance on ARM processors and contributed to Oracle Autonomous Database infrastructure.

 ## 💼 Professional Experience

 **Member Technical Staff** @ Oracle (June 2024 - Oct 2025)
-- Optimized multiplication operations by 10% using ARM NEON SIMD intrinsics
-- Developed portable compute layers enabling cross-platform compatibility across 5 chip architectures
-- Built RAG-based AI Agent for automated memory leak detection

 **Quantitative Research Consultant** @ WorldQuant (Sep 2023 - June 2024)
-- Created 50+ unique alphas across diverse trading strategies
-- Validated 15+ quantitative strategies through rigorous 10-year backtesting
-- Developed genetic algorithm approach for alpha refinement

 ## 🔬 Research Interests